Jacob Turner

 Jacob Edward Turner (born May 21, 1991) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Detroit Tigers, Miami Marlins, Chicago Cubs, Chicago White Sox, and Washington Nationals.
 He also played in the KBO League for the Kia Tigers.

 High school career

 During his career playing for Westminster Christian Academy in Town and Country, Missouri, Turner compiled a win-loss record of 20–4 as well as two saves and 187 strikeouts.
 Turner, who could throw 91 mph during his freshman year in high school, reached 98 mph in his senior year.
-He worked with former Major League Baseball (MLB) pitcher Todd Worrell, and also received coaching from former MLB catcher Mike Matheny throughout his time at Westminster.
+He worked with former Major League Baseball (MLB) pitcher Todd Worrell, and also received coaching from former MLB catcher Mike Matheny while at Westminster.

-Before the 2009 MLB Draft, Turner had committed to attend University of North Carolina to play college baseball for the North Carolina Tar Heels baseball team under head coach Mike Fox.
+Before the 2009 MLB Draft, Turner committed to play college baseball for North Carolina under head coach Mike Fox.